threatsimple/chartmoji/README.md

 :chart_ABCDE:
 ```

-If A=1,B=2,C=1,D=0,A=1,you'd have `:chart_12101:`.
+If A=1,B=2,C=1,D=0,A=1, you'd have `:chart_12101:`.

-Since you're adding all the charts as emoji, that image will be inlined.
+Since you're adding all the charts as emoji, that image will be inlined when
+referenced in your chat client.

 ## Uses

-We don't expect anyone to actually type these in a conversation, but for your
+I don't expect anyone to actually type these in a conversation, but for your
 integrations they make things much more interesting while still allowing you to
 communicate numerical trends in a pleasing way.